Skip to main content

 How do I pay for the actual passport book?

-You will pay for the passport yourself and upload an image of the receipt showing your payment.
-A new U.S. passport book is $130 plus $35 for the execution/acceptance fee, plus approximately $10 for passport photos, for a total of approximately $175.
+You will pay for the passport using the funds that will be distributed to you shortly after you commit to the award.
+A new U.S. passport book is $130 plus $35 for the execution/acceptance fee, plus approximately $15 for passport photos, for a total of approximately $180.
 Methods of payment (money orders, checks, etc.) may vary depending on where you go to apply, so you should read up on that facility’s rules.
 Typically you will pay the facility fee of $35 by most common methods (credit card, debit card, check, cash) but the $130 U.S. Department of State fee can only be paid by personal check or money order.
 Money orders can be obtained at a post office for a nominal fee if you provide them with a debit card or cash in exchange.
 Some banks provide them to bank customers for no additional fees.

 It says I need “passport photos.”
 What are those and where can I get them?